With so much on your mind, it’s easy to forget that being a carer can sometimes set you back financially. Here are some money tips to help.

 If you need to reduce your hours, speak to your employer.
 Remember, under the National Employment Standards, you have the right to a flexible working arrangement after 12 months in your job.

 This may also impact your super, as you won’t be earning as much.
 Think about making your own super contributions to continue growing your retirement savings.
-You may wish to speak to a financial adviser about options to assist.

 Government payments explained